allenai/allennlp-guide/chapters/part3/semantic-parsing-seq2seq.md

 <exercise id="5" title="Training">

 We're now ready to actually train the model.
+We need to define a configuration to specify the attributes of the model, dataset reader, and the trainer and locations of the training and validation datasets.
+See the [chapter on configuration files](/using-config-files) of this guide for more details.
 This is the configuration we'll use:

 ```
 {